-- In an ECC, the ECC Manager will lead on setting up the ECC, managing staff welfare and take lead in the running of the room. - All persons entering an ECC must recognise any hazards, risks to personnel and any evacuation arrangements.
+• In an ECC, the ECC Manager will lead on setting up the ECC, managing staff welfare and take lead in the running of the room.

-PRC or an ILO, and keep in regular contact.
+- All persons entering an ECC must recognise any hazards, risks to personnel and any evacuation arrangements. - The ECC should also consider any lone or site workers such as those in the PRC or an ILO and keep in regular contact.